BenHadmanNuclera/nuclera-sales-marketing-knowledgebase/docs/Salesforce/opportunities.md

 ## Creating an Opportunity

 Creating an opportunity can be performed from various areas of the platform e.g. from the opportunities list view, from a global action, and from an account record.

 It is easiest to create an opportunity from a contact record.
-When you create an opportunity this way there are a number of automations or pre-filled actions that save you time and ensure data is entered using the correct formats.
+When you create an opportunity this way there are a number of automations or pre-filled actions that save you time and ensure data is entered using the correct formats/naming conventions.

 The automations that pre populate data are as follows:
 - The same account that the contact is connected to is also connected to the opportunity.